There is an Eden-wide bag and box recycling scheme in operation - click here for full information about the scheme.

 Usual Opening hours: 8am - 6pm, 7 days a week

-The Green Skip for garden waste will be placed in the LDNPA Car Park, Glenridding on the following weekends:
+A Green Skip for garden waste will be placed in the LDNPA Car Park, Glenridding periodically

 Eden District Council provides a maximum of two blue refuse sacks per household, per week for the collection of Household refuse.
 Large households of six or more occupants are entitled to one additional blue sack per week.
 Households where additional waste is generated by a medical condition may also be supplied with additional blue sacks.